Search Console Now Shows Where AI Cites You, and Almost Nothing Else.

 - 3.The proxy-query problem, and how to stay honest about it

-- 4.A prompt that turns the export into an analysis
+- 4.A prompt that turns both reports into an analysis

 - 5.What the framework is really checking for